-Is Exposure to EMF Harmful?
+Is Exposure to Non-Ionizing Electromagnetic Radiation, A.K.A.
+EMF, Harmful?

 Aesthetic or something else?
 Photograph Copyright ©2018.
 All rights reserved.